BenSpace48/grunt-sourcemaps/README.md

 ## Sourcemaps with grunt

 This is the base repo for my sourcemaps grunt project, at the moment is has the following features below.
-If you'd like anything else adding feel free to create a pull request or let me know and I shall add it.
+If you'd like anything else adding feel free to create a pull request or let me know.

+#### To get up and running

+1. Download this repo as a zip
+2. Extract gruntfile.js and Gruntfile.js to the themes root folder, e.g ```Betterbathrooms/skin/frontend/enterprise/bb-newtheme```
+3. CD to this directory in terminal/CMD and run ```npm install``` - This will install the required packages to node_modules
+4. Once this has completed run ```grunt```
+5. Enjoy

+Once you have compiled your scss you should be able to view/edit/save the scss files through your web browser.
+Details on how to set up your browser to work with sourcemaps - http://thesassway.com/intermediate/using-source-maps-with-sass

 #### Sourcemaps